Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate
+Please make sure to update tests as appropriate.

 ## License